tc39/notes/meetings/2016-09/sept-29.md

 Tilde: Yes
 Airbnb: Yes

-Next: ok to delegate TR104 updating to AWB and LBR?
+Next: ok to delegate TR104 updating to AWB and LEO?

 YES